 Before moving to a new state or city, you should look into what type of weather is common in the area.
-If storms and harsh winters are the norm, you should think twice about moving there.
+If storms and harsh winters are the norms, you should think twice about moving there.
 There will likely be more claims in the area to drive your rates up.
 Storms and natural disasters can also pose a risk to your car.
 Living in an area with bad weather can end up being expensive for you in the long run.

-Other Reasons Why Your Zip Code Can Affect Your Rates
+Other Reasons Why Location Affects Rates

 Your city’s road conditions are a factor that insurers look at.
-Potholes and poor infrastructure around your city can cause your rates to be higher.
-This is because they can cause more accidents and insurance claims in the area.
+Potholes and poor street infrastructure around your city can cause your rates to be higher.
+This is because they can cause more accidents and claims in the area.

 Areas with Higher Unemployment

-Living in a More Expensive Area
+Living in a More Affluent Area

 Living in a wealthy or more expensive part of town could cause you to pay more for your auto insurance.
 Affluent areas usually equate to more expensive cars being around.
 Hitting a Rolls-Royce is much more expensive than if you did the same to a Honda Civic.
 Expensive cars generally cost way more to repair and replace.
-At times, these costs will exceed your insurance limits.
+At times, these costs will exceed your policy limits.
 More expensive claims in the area will likely mean you pay higher rates.

 Wealthy areas could also mean a higher likelihood of you getting sued.
 This is because rich people have the capital to pay for expensive lawsuits.
-Lawsuits can take a toll on you and your insurance company.
-If you live in an area with a high standard of living you should expect your rates to be a little higher.
+Lawsuits can take a toll on you and your auto insurance company.
+If you live in an area with a high standard of living, you should expect your rates to be a little higher.

 Frequently Asked Questions

-Q: What happens to my car insurance if I move?
+What happens to my car insurance if I move?

-Q: Why did my insurance randomly go up?
+Why did my insurance randomly go up?